TCF’s Distance Learning & Support Programme

 Teaching quality lessons to children on TV

-In April 2020, TCF made its first foray in TV-based edutainment in collaboration with Pakistan Television’s Tele-school and Federal Ministry of Education.
+TCF made its first foray into TV-based edutainment in collaboration with Pakistan Television’s Tele-school and Federal Ministry of Education.
 This 45-minute long TV Show, Ilm Ka Aangan, ran for 18 weeks and engaged children across Pakistan through theme-based videos, activities, storytelling sessions, physical exercise segments and much more.

 - The show was designed on TCF’s play-based early childhood education model.